 Hey All!
 A little explanation before I get started.
 This is an alternate version beginning just after the Incident (hence the title...).
-It varies from the original because it's based upon Faraday's theory that if a large event is allowed to occur in the past, such as Jughead exploding, it could alter the future.
+It varies from the original story because it's based upon Faraday's theory that purposely inserting a drastic event into the past, such as the explosion of Jughead, shapes an alternate future.

 One important change I must explain; instead of mysteriously transporting to 2004 on the Island after the Jughead explosion, the Losties (Jack, Kate, Sawyer, Hurley, Jin, Juliet) remain in 1977.